 Ask any designer—wedding dresses are works of art, and there are ways that you can ensure it stays that way.
 Having it framed as a piece of art as a testament to your special day can truly keep the memory with you every time you see it.
 Just make sure you’ve got the wall space for it.

+Still don’t know what to do with the wedding dress after the wedding?
+Sell it!
 It’s no secret that weddings can cost a lot of money.
 After your party is over and you settle into married life, you may realize that selling your dress could make a dent in the debt or even just start you and your husband off comfortably.
 It’s a practical decision, especially since your dress has served its main purpose and you’re not likely to wear it again.

 If you have even the slightest thought of having kids, it may be worth getting boxed up professionally until they’re around.
 You can upcycle your dress into an outfit for your little one for a christening ceremony or use the material in their nursery.
 If you have a daughter, saving your dress for her big day is also something to consider.